 The capacity of the individual for self-healing is a basic concept to Ayurvedic science.
 Together with meditation, mantra science and easy-gentle yoga, Ayurveda helps the individual to achieve longevity, rejuvenation and self-realization.

 Ayurveda is an integral part of AMI’s self-care health program.
-A basic understanding of Ayurveda is part of the curriculum for the entry level course: COMPREHENSIVE MEDITATION: The Heart and Science of Yoga™.
+A basic understanding of Ayurveda is part of the curriculum for the foundation course: AMI MEDITATION.